nichodges/sprklst/sparklist-nic.md

 A hardware interface for MPD (for people who have USB-DACs plugged in to rPi's and hooked up to their HiFi's - admittedly a limited market)

 VineBeat - create a Vine account and just post videos that contain musical loops, that loop perfectly.
 All the posts can work together to form a beat or a track.
+(Also could be VineOrchestra)

+Platform 0 - I can get a bunch of different trains home.
+I need an app that tells me the next train going to South Yarra from Flinders St, what platform it's leaving from and how long until it leaves.

+oNinja - A private, professional oDesk.
+You can pay to have competent people do high-skill/specialist tasks for you.
+Private, invite only, and relies on discretion.
+It's load balancing for upper management.